 We may also process data for the following secondary uses:

-Clinical Research: sometimes your information may be requested to be used for research purposes – the practice will always gain your consent before using information for this purpose.
+• Clinical Research: sometimes your information may be requested to be used for research purposes – the practice will always gain your consent before using information for this purpose.
+The research page contains up to date information with providers we are currently working with (Lancaster University, Portsmouth University Hospitals NHS Trust, Southampton and Cambridge Universities).
+All NHS organisations are expected to participate and support health and care research, and further information can be found on the research tab on the website.

-Improving Services: the CCG will sometimes extract pseudonymised medical information about you to help identify areas for improvement in the services provided to you.
+• Improving Services: the ICB will sometimes extract pseudonymised medical information about you to help identify areas for improvement in the services provided to you.

 These secondary uses help the NHS to: